Aceinna/docs_openrtk/tutorial/IMU_App.rst

     * Using the Aceinna Navigation Studio to capture data

+While the exact combination of sensor data you use will depend upon the ultimate goal of your project, at least a subset of this data is required to create an application that estimates the attitude or position of systems.

-Application development is broken up into a series of sections that build upon one another, as follows:
+Application development is broken up into a series of sections that build upon one another, as
+follows:

 .. toctree::
     :maxdepth: 1